protontypes/open-sustainable-technology/README.md

 - [BEMRosetta](https://github.com/BEMRosetta/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
 - [Capytaine](https://github.com/mancellin/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
 - [reservoir](https://github.com/swd-turner/reservoir) - Tools for Analysis, Design, and Operation of Water Supply Storages.
-- [DOLPHYN](https://github.com/macroenergy/DOLPHYN) - evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.
+- [DOLPHYN](https://github.com/macroenergy/DOLPHYN) - Evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.

 ### Geothermal Energy